Kimera's EVO37 Is A Lancia 037 Back To Its Former Glory

 Of course, the engine that resides behind the seats in longitudinal position is still the same – the 2.1-liter mill made by Italtecnica, then redesigned and re-engineered from scratch under the guidance of Lancia engineer Claudio Lombardi.
 With turbocharging involved, it now makes 505 horsepower (377 kilowatts) and 406 pound-feet (550 Newton-meters) of torque.

-And yes, the Kimera EVO38 still rear-wheel-drive and comes with a manual transmission. Öhlins take care of the quadrilateral suspensions, while Brembo carbon-ceramic brakes are available.
+And yes, the Kimera EVO38 is still rear-wheel-drive and comes with a manual transmission. Öhlins take care of the quadrilateral suspensions, while Brembo carbon-ceramic brakes are available.

 Only 37 units of the Kimera EVO37 will ever be made, each with a base price of 480,000 euros (around $585,000 with the current exchange rates).
 It will debut in the metal at the upcoming Goodwood Festival of Speed with customer deliveries starting in September.